invertase/firebase-extensions/extensions/image-processing-api/README.md

 * Allowed CORS origins: A comma delimited value of allowed CORS origins.
 Use the default of '*' to allow all origins.
 This is useful to lockdown your API and only allow your own website to embed the images directly.
 Note this will not prevent non-browser requests from accessing your API.

-* Hostname: The hostname to fetch images from.
-This is used to generate the image URLs in the response.
+* Hostname: An optional hostname to fetch images from.
+This can used to construct the original image URL in the response.
 Include ONLY the hostname, without any protocol or path.
 The protocol https:// will be added automatically.
+This parameter is needed if you would like to query using local path names such as /my/image.jpg. instead of the full URL.